jmarkstar/jmarkstar.github.io/_i18n/en/_posts/2017-03-08-android-basic-1.md

 <p style="text-align:center;"><img src="{{ site.baseurl_root }}/assets/img/android-basic-1/install_android_2.png" width="400" title="" alt=""></p>

-Now taht you have the *\*.exe* on your computer, run it and click on the next buttons until arrive to the screen with the **install** button, then wait and go for a coffee.
+Now that you have the *\*.exe* on your computer, run it and click on the next buttons until arrive to the screen with the **install** button, then wait and go for a coffee.

 <p style="text-align:center;"><img src="{{ site.baseurl_root }}/assets/img/android-basic-1/install_android_3.png" width="400"></p>